There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

 Get Your Tools and Equipment Ready

-This is one of those automotive maintenance tasks that is easy as can be.
+Cleaning car mats is one of those automotive maintenance tasks that is easy as can be.
 You won’t need any specialized equipment or tools.

-All you’ll have to get is:
+All you’ll have to use is:

-You don’t want to place your mats on the ground outdoors.
+- Tarp or Old Sheet – You don’t want to place your mats on the ground outdoors.
 Using a tarp or an old sheet will keep them from getting filthy again as you work.

-Have an accessible water source nearby.
+- Bucket of Water or Hose – Have an accessible water source nearby.
 You may need to refill your bucket more than once if they’re long overdue for a cleaning.

+- Appropriate Cleaning Product – The right cleaning product will depend on the material you’re washing.
+For vinyl or rubber car floor mats, any detergent should be fine.
 You can use dish soap or any gentle detergent.
 As for carpeting, you’ll have to buy a designated cleaning solution.
+If necessary, grab a dedicated stain remover, too.

-What Type of Car Mats are You Cleaning?
+What Type of Car Mats Are You Cleaning?

 There are two broad categories of materials car floor mats can be made of.
 They’re either going to be fabric (carpet) or plastic (rubber or vinyl).
-You can find numerous examples of each in our guide to the best car floor mats, and here’s a brief description fo each:
+You can find numerous examples of each in our guide to the best car floor mats, and here’s a brief description of each:

 Carpet Style